Helsinki-NLP/synOpusIndex/README.md

 Sentences are indexed per language using this procedure:

 * extract all sentences from monolingual OPUS releases, sort and merge them into `xx.dedup.gz` files
-* dump the sorted sentences into a database `xx.db`
+* dump the sorted sentences into a database `xxx.db`
-* create an index file that maps sentence IDs in that database to sentenceIDs in OPUS corpora (`xx.ids.db`)
+* create an index file that maps sentence IDs in that database to sentenceIDs in OPUS corpora (`xxx.ids.db`)

 The last step may add sentences to the sentence DB if they are missing in the list extracted in step 1.
 The tables are stored in different files because queries are faster when different files can be opened and each of them has its own cache.
+Note that `xxx` refers to three-letter ISO-639-3 language codes (using macro-language codes if available) whereas `xx` refers to the original language codes used in OPUS.

-Optionally, one can also create a full-text-search index over sentences in yet another database `xx.fts5.db`.
+Optionally, one can also create a full-text-search index over sentences in yet another database `xxx.fts5.db`.

-### Sentence DB `xx.db`
+### Sentence DB `xxx.db`

 * Table `sentences`